NebiatHNana/Password_Generator-/README.md

 ## About

-Application created for an employee that can to used to generate a random password based on criteria they’ve selected.
+Based on a starter code application is created for an employee that can to used to generate a random password based on criteria they’ve selected.

 ## Done with